Fishing (recreational or commercial) with pots, creels or traps

 Bylaws:

-Marine Scotland has powers to create Bylaws to protect European Marine Sites.
+The Marine Directorate has powers to create Bylaws to protect European Marine Sites.
 These have not been used on the Berwickshire coast but could potentially be utilized address any issues identified in the future.

 Restrictions on taking of shellfish by unlicensed fishing boats: